Game time: California to decide dual sports betting measures - NewsBreak

 LOS ANGELES (AP) — The gaming industry and Native American tribes bet big on dueling propositions to legalize sports gambling in California, pumping hundreds of millions of dollars into the most expensive ballot question campaigns in U.S. history.

-With a multibillion-dollar market at stake, proponents raised nearly $600 million — more than 250% higher than the record amount spent in 2020 by Uber, Lyft and other app-based ride-hailing and delivery services to prevent drivers from becoming employees eligible for benefits and job protection.
+With a multibillion-dollar market at stake, proponents raised nearly $600 million — more than 250% higher than the record amount spent in 2020 by Uber, Lyft and other app-based ride-hailing and delivery services to prevent drivers from becoming employees eligible for benefits and job protection.2022 Midterm elections: San Francisco politicos gather for free lunch on ‘Da Mayor’

 Still, preelection polls showed both ballot measures faced an uphill fight to win a majority.
 Should both be approved, a provision in the California Constitution calls for the one with the most votes to prevail.